-- Distract yourself and stay busy
+Distract yourself and stay busy

 Staying busy leading up to your scan will keep your mind occupied and keep you from focusing on the upcoming scan or scan results.
-Take a short trip, make a new recipe, watch your favorite TV show, read a book, listen to music, try a new hobby or call a friend to take your mind off your nerves.
+Take a short trip, make a new recipe, watch your favorite TV show, read a book, listen to music, try a new hobby, or call a friend to take your mind off your nerves.

 Share your story

 Many survivors want to share their stories to encourage those facing a new diagnosis and give back to the community of support that helped them through their cancer journey.
-It can help take your mind off of your own anxiety by talking to other people who are in a similar situation.
+It can help take your mind off your own anxiety by talking to other people who are in a similar situation.

 Relaxing is not only good for your overall health, but it can also help with anxiety.
 Accepting that you cannot control your results can help reduce your scan anxiety.
-Whether your way of meditation is praying, yoga, sitting quietly or listening to calming music, find what helps you relax and do it.
+Whether your way of meditation is praying, yoga, sitting quietly, or listening to calming music, find what helps you relax and do it.

 Maintaining a healthy lifestyle through stressful times is good for your body and mind.
-Exercising helps combat fatigue both physically and emotionally, by releasing endorphins to make you feel more at ease.
+Exercising helps combat fatigue both physically and emotionally by releasing endorphins to make you feel more at ease.

-Sometimes the best way to take your mind off of your worries is to treat yourself.
+Sometimes the best way to take your mind off your worries is to treat yourself.
 Eat your favorite food, watch your favorite movie, get a manicure and pedicure, go shopping, take a nap, or do another activity that you enjoy.
-Putting your needs, and even wants, first every so often can help take your mind off of anxiety.
+Putting your needs, and even wants, first every so often can help take your mind off anxiety.

-- Know when and how you will receive your results
+Know when and how you will receive your results

 Knowing this information will make you feel more in control of your journey.
 Plan your “results day” in advance so you can make the waiting period less stressful.
 It is better to feel anxious for 10 minutes than for 10 days.

 Acknowledge your anxiety

 Feeling anxious is normal.
-Talk to your family, friends and healthcare provider about your nerves.
+Talk to your family, friends, and healthcare provider about your nerves.
 They are a system of support for you in your journey.